 Dr. Hyman is a practicing family physician.
 He’s also leading a health revolution!
-He’s internationally known as a speaker, leader, educator, and best-selling author.
+He’s internationally known as a speaker (he is the creator of numerous best podcasts), leader, educator, and best-selling author.
 He is an advocate in the field of Functional Medicine.

 Functional Medicine focuses on restoring gut health and promotes a diet that is low in gluten, carbs, and sugar.
 Functional medicine teaches people to eat according to the “rainbow”.